f5vmr/SVXReflector-Dash-V3/README.md

 # SVXLink-Dashboard-V2
-SVXLink Node dashboard repository inspired by pi star dashboard Originally constructed by SP2ONG and SP0DZ, but suffers from out of date code in PHP and Javascript.
+SVXLink Node dashboard repository inspired by pi star dashboard Originally constructed by SP2ONG and SP0DZ, but suffered from out of date code in PHP and Javascript.
-Brought up to date by Chris Jackson G4NAB test
+Brought up to date by Chris Jackson G4NAB with new code.

+This installation requires that svxlink has been compiled on Debian 11 (raspberry pi OS bullseye), and php version 8.0 or greater, and Apache 2.
+After that follow the instructions below.

+For the moment it is incomplete, a work in progress.

 No installation script required, simply cd to /var/www and remove any existing html folder. sudo git clone https://github.com/f5vmr/SVXLink-Dashboard-V2 html